JuliaDiff/BlueStyle/README.md

           ```
     ```

-- Assignments using triple-quotes or triple-backticks should have the opening quotes on the same line assignment operator.
+- Assignments using triple-quotes or triple-backticks should have the opening quotes on the same line as the assignment operator.

     ```julia
     # Yes: